 Our Cleco, Our Community

-The Alliance for Affordable Energy is working to protect Cleco Customers as the century old Louisiana company is under a potential takeover by a consortium of international investor groups.
-This is a bad deal for Cleco customers and a risky deal for Louisiana.
-Follow HERE to stay up to date on this important issue.
+The Alliance for Affordable Energy worked to protect Cleco Customers during the takeover of the century old Louisiana company by a consortium of international investor groups.
+While Cleco was eventually purchased by the group of investors, the Commission opened two new dockets to investigate utility tax structure advantages and double leveraging in Louisiana.
+Follow HERE to see our work on this important issue.

 Energy Education Program